 When you’re manually pinning, there is no “vacation” from pinning (unless you hire someone to do it for you).
 So I needed a process that worked while I was out having fun with my family… with a bad internet connection… and possibly one too many cocktails.
 You know what I’m saying?
 I needed a manual pinning process that I could do under any circumstance.

 Why does a Google spreadsheet work better than other methods?

 - Google Sheets is mobile.
 There’s an app for it.
 Download it.
 Use it.
 It’s free with a Gmail account.
 Which means you can use it anywhere, anytime, as long as you have your mobile device.
 I pin while in the bathroom, while in the school pickup line. while drinking wine… I can also pin while sitting at a desk.
 All you need is Google Forms (and my handy spreadsheet below!).

 - Spreadsheets are easy to update.
 No more pen and paper.
 I’m not scratching out dates or scribbling down a post name.
 I update my scheduled pins every day my top pins every few weeks and it takes no time at all.

-I’ve been using this manual pinning spreadsheet for 7 months and here’s what I’ve achieved in those 7 months:
+After using this manual pinning spreadsheet for 7 months, here’s what I’ve achieved in those 7 months: